Athenry Castle: Building

 Athenry Castle is a large rectangular building with base-batter, originally containing only a hall on the upper level and storerooms at ground level.
 The battlements are 13th century with tall arrowslits in the merlons.
 In the 15th century, these parapets were incorporated into gables at the north and south ends for a new roof.
 Parts of the original enclosure wall of the castle survive.

 The original entrance was at first-floor level and was reached by an external wooden stairs.
 Heat was probably provided by a brazier in the centre of the hall, with the smoke exiting through a louver or opening in the roof directly above.
 The garderobe is diagonally across from the main entrance.

 There is fine carving on the exterior of the doorway and on the inner side of two of the window openings.
 The capitals are carved with floral motifs in a local style, known as the "School of the West", transitional between Romanesque and Late Gothic.

 A mural staircase led to the top floor.
-Wall-towers were built at the northeast and southeast corners, while the southwest corner was fortified by the gate.
+Wall-towers were built at the northeast and southeast corners, while the southwestern corner was fortified by the gate.